10 Tips to Paint Clouds and Skies

-Sharing What I Learned About Painting Clouds and Skies
+What I Did I Learn About Painting Clouds and Skies?

-In this article, I'm sharing ten things about painting clouds and skies that I learned the hard way.
-Hopefully, they will help other artists to avoid some painting struggles.
+I'm sharing ten things about painting clouds and skies that I learned the hard way.
+Hopefully, they will help other artists such as yourself to avoid some painting struggles.

 - Chromatic Grays Enhance the Vibrant Parts of a Painting

 - Nothing Is Truly White in the Sky

 - Don't Be a Slave to the Photo

 - Use Bigger Brushes